developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/AddressBar/AddressBar.md

 * stopbutton

 ## Enabling the API
-In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation:
+To use this API on an Android device, include a reference to the following JavaScript file, which is included on the PC with the Enterprise Browser installation:

-* elements.js
+* `elements.js`

-> Note: this file either needs to be on the device in a relative folder from where your HTML page is, or it must be copied to your web server appropriately.
+> Note: this file must either be on the device in a relative folder from where your HTML page is, or it must be copied to your web server appropriately.

 	:::html
     <script type="text/javascript" charset="utf-8" src="elements.js"></script>;